JuliaGrandury/lifecycle-app-mern/README.md

   API_URI = "http:localhost:5000/api/v1/"
   JWT_SECRET = "your JWT secret"
   ```
-4. Create a FREE MongoDB account and download MongoDB Compass Desktop GUI.
-Follow the next steps:
- - Create an Organization > Name Your Organization > Select Cloud Service: MongoDB Atlas > Create Organization
- - Create a project > Name Your Project > Next > Create Project
- - "Database Deployments" > Build a Database > Shared Plan (FREE) > Cloud Provider & Region: AWS and [your current region] > Name your Cluster > Create Cluster
- - "Security Quickstart"
-  1) How would you like to authenticate your connection?
-Add a username and password > Create User -- Note: you will need these later
-  2) Where woud you like to connect from?
-My Local Environment > Add My Current IP Address > Finish and Close
+4. Connect your MongoDB and Application
  - "Database Deployments" > Connect > Connect using MongoDB Compass
  - "Databases" > Collections > Add My Own Data > Create Database > Database name [your database name] and Collection name [your collection name] > Create
- - "Overview" > Connect > Connect using MongoDB Compass > Copy the connection string > Open up Compass App and paste the string in New Connection but replace "<password>" by the password you chose earlier in step 1 and replace "test" by your database name > Connect
+ - "Overview" > Connect > Connect using MongoDB Compass > Copy the connection string > Open up Compass App and paste the string in New Connection but replace "<password>" by the password you chose earlier in step 2d and replace "test" by your database name > Connect
  - "Overview" > Connect > Connect to your application > Copy the connection string > Add a MONGO_URI = [your connection string] environment variable to your .env file created above, remember to change the database name and password as above
 Note: if you encounter any issues later when connecting to your DB, verify that your current IP address is whitelisted in the Network Access Tab
 5. Run the frontend of the application using `npm run start` and the backend using `nodemon server.js`